Kazuhiko Torishima: Career

+Manga editing career (1976–1992)

-Torishima joined Shueisha in 1976, the year he graduated from Keio University, wanting to work on Monthly Playboy because of their high-quality short stories.
-However, he was assigned as an editor at Weekly Shōnen Jump, despite having never really had any contact with manga until Shueisha sent him their products for reference, and put in charge of Doberman Deka.
-After this series jumped from around thirteenth in the reader rankings to third and going to the Shogakukan archives to study classic manga, Torishima finally became interested in his job.
-Preferring shōjo manga such as Kaze to Ki no Uta and Poe no Ichizoku, he felt that Jump manga at the time "had no intelligence or depth" and decided to help foster manga he found interesting as long as they ranked high with readers.
+As a bibliophile, Torishima believed the only career prospects he had were either as a writer or an editor.
+He chose the latter because he said he lacked almost all the skills needed for the former.
+Torishima wanted to work at Bungeishunjū, but they were one of many publishing companies not hiring due to the recession from the 1973 oil crisis.
+He claims to have applied to 48 companies across various industries and to have only heard back from two, a mid-level life insurance company and Shueisha.
+Torishima joined Shueisha in 1976, the year he graduated.
+He wanted to work on Monthly Playboy because of their high-quality short stories and novellas by famous authors, both domestic and foreign.
+However, he was assigned as an editor at Weekly Shōnen Jump, despite having never really had any contact with manga until Shueisha sent him their products for reference.
+He said he considered quitting after only a week.
+Torishima was put in charge of Buronson and Shinji Hiramatsu's Doberman Deka.
+After this series jumped from around seventeenth in the reader rankings to third and going to the Shogakukan archives to study classic manga, he finally became interested in his job.
+Preferring shōjo manga such as Kaze to Ki no Uta and Poe no Ichizoku, Torishima felt that Jump manga at the time "had no intelligence or depth" and decided to help foster manga he found interesting to rank high with readers.
 He also studied the first chapter of Ore wa Teppei panel by panel and the layout and angles in each one, because he felt it was the easiest manga to read and tried to impart this basic structure to his artists.
-Torishima was most notably editor to Akira Toriyama during Dr. Slump (1980) and the beginning of Dragon Ball (1984), and to Masakazu Katsura during Wingman (1983).